chukkytovic/safereachng/README.md

 ## What it does

-- Browse verified Police, Army, and NSCDC contacts by state
+- Browse Police, Army, and NSCDC contacts by state
 - One-tap call, SMS, or WhatsApp to any contact
 - Report incidents — messages go directly from your device, nothing stored
 - Save personal contacts (officers/units you know) stored on your device only